tuanway/servoyMailMerge/README.md

 There is rudimentary support for images in this build.
 Has been tested only with the DOTX format.

 #Filetypes
-Currently this tool only supports DOTX(word template) && OFT (outlook templates).
+Currently this tool only supports .dotx (word template) && .oft (outlook templates).